intershop/intershop-pwa/docs/guides/testing-jest.md

 This increases readability of test cases.

-If you do not need the functionality of :
+If you do not need the following features, do not use them:

 - `ComponentFixture.debugElement`
 - `TestBed`
 - `async, fakeAsync`
 - `inject`

-... do not use it.

 :warning: **Wrong Test With Useless Features (TestBed, ComponentFixture.debugElement)**